 CAS has added an array of property data to substance records in the Registry database.
 There is a tab for experimental properties, with corresponding references to the source literature for each.
 An array of calculated (predicted) properties, primarily of pharmaceutical interest, are available for most Registry substances as well.
 Start in the Explore Substances tab, search for a compound by structure, name/synonym, molecular formula, or CAS Registry number, and then click on the Substance Detail link.
 You can also search for substances directly using property values, or enter values to refine an existing substance answer set.

 Updated daily.
 Requires users to register with a utexas.edu email account.
 Provides integrated access to the Chemical Abstracts suite of databases with millions of bibliographic records covering the worldwide chemical literature, including patents; as well as over 100 million substance records, with chemical structures, names, synonyms, and associated property data; plus millions of searchable organic reactions.
 Search by topic, author, chemical identification terms (names, formulas, Registry Numbers), and chemical structures.
 For more information, visit the SciFinder guide.

 This database covers physical and transport properties of many inorganic, metallic, and composite materials.
 (CINDAS)

 Updated regularly.
 Covers 60 properties of nearly 5000 inorganic, metal, and composite materials and alloys, totaling nearly 50,000 data curves and 21,000 data sets.
 Browse or search by material or property.

 ThermoDex is a finding aid for more than 300 specialized property handbooks and compilations, searchable by type of compound and name of property.
-Most compilations indexed in ThermoDex are in printed form, and must be consulted in the library.
+Since most of the compilations indexed in ThermoDex are in printed form, they must be consulted in the library.